 Cedar Creek Summer Fellows

-Together, the team of Fellows will:
+Together, the team of Fellows is responsible for:

 We anticipate that the majority of these activities and interactions will take place in-person at Cedar Creek, although Fellows will need to be flexible and adjust as necessary given pandemic restrictions.